The Puzzle of Frequent and Large Issues of Debt and Equity

-More frequent, larger, and more recent debt and equity issues in the prior three years are followed by lower stock returns in the subsequent year.
-The intercept of the Fama-French 5-factor regression for a value-weighted portfolio of firms with at least three large issues is -0.63% per month (t-statistic =-4.31).
+More frequent, larger, and more recent debt and equity issues in the prior three fiscal years are followed by lower stock returns in the subsequent year.
+The intercept of a q-factor calendar-time regression for the value-weighted portfolio of firms with at least three large issues is -0.63% per month (t-statistic =-4.31).
 Purging the factor returns of recent issuers increases the magnitude of the estimated underperformance following frequent equity issues.
-A value-weighted Fama-MacBeth regression that controls for several firm characteristics shows that firms with three debt issues underperform non-issuers by 0.62% per month, and firms with three equity issues underperform by 1.25%.
-Earnings announcement returns are low following frequent issues, especially equity issues, suggesting that investor over-optimism about these issuers is subsequently reduced.
+A value-weighted Fama-MacBeth regression shows that firms with three equity issues underperform non-issuers by 0.65% per month (t-statistic =-2.65).
+Earnings announcement returns are low following frequent issues, especially equity issues.

-Keywords: New issues puzzle, Seasoned Equity Offerings, Debt issues, Equity issues, Market Efficiency
+Keywords: New issues puzzle, Seasoned Equity Offerings, Debt issues, Equity issues, Long-run performance, Market efficiency

 JEL Classification: G14, G32